German diaspora: Oceania

 There have been ethnic Germans in Australia since the founding of the New South Wales colony in 1788, Governor Arthur Phillip (the first Governor of New South Wales) had a German father.
 But, the first significant wave of German immigration was in 1838.
 These Germans, mostly Prussian immigrants (but also winegrowers from the Hesse-Nassau state and the Rheingau).
-From there after, thousands of Germans emigrated to Australia until World War I. Also, German Australian was the most identified ethnicity behind English and Irish in Australia until World War I.

-After World War II, large numbers of Germans emigrated to Australia to escape war-torn Europe.
+From there after, thousands of Germans emigrated to Australia until World War I. Also, German Australian was the most identified ethnicity behind English and Irish in Australia until World War I. After World War II, large numbers of Germans emigrated to Australia to escape war-torn Europe.
+Manu German Australians speak a dialect developed in Australia called Barossa German, a German dialect developed in Barossa Valley.